 Yes — we prefer it.
 We attend design-stage meetings, mark up cable routes and fitting positions on your drawings, and coordinate with the main contractor's programme.
 Drawings, RAMS and O&M manuals are provided in the format your architect or PM expects.

 Bath, Wells, Frome, Bruton, Castle Cary, Shepton Mallet, Glastonbury, Wincanton, Sherborne and the surrounding villages of Mid Somerset and North Dorset.
 We occasionally travel further for longer projects — ask.
+See our Bath and Wells area pages for local detail.

 Every heritage project starts with a thirty-minute call.
 No obligation, no sales pitch — just a direct conversation about whether we're a fit for the work.